Ken-Yeung/eztool/README.md

 #### :bangbang: Notice :bangbang:

--   Instagram would change their web layout regularly, therefore, please check and [modify](#modifying-xpath) the elements' XPATH is correct for current version of Instagram layout before using it ( I did not update it for few months already )
+-   Instagram seems to change their web layout regularly, therefore, please check the elements' XPATH is correct for current version of Instagram layout, if not, you should [modify](#modifying-xpath) before using it ( I did not update it for few months already )
 -   Chrome remote driver might not work if the version of that does not match the version of Chrome in local
 -   This script only works in CPU format of AMD
 ### Modifying XPATH

 -   Please modify the values inside `IGBOTv2.1.py`